 - Board of Inquiry Procedures

 The RDI department helps BCIT foster a respectful and inclusive working and learning environment by creating awareness and belonging through education, events, and training.
 The RDI team provides assistance and support to individuals with concerns of bullying, harassment, and discrimination and strives to help people resolve conflicts informally.
 We also assist individuals who have formal complaints and coordinate workplace investigations.

 BCIT Standing in Solidarity Against Racism and Injustice

 We have witnessed and heard about the many incidents of race-based violence within Canada and around the world.
-The civil unrest in the United States, and our own backyard, has highlighted the systemic racism that persists against Indigenous, Black, and other People of Colour (IBPoC).
+This ongoing struggle has highlighted the systemic racism that persists against Indigenous, Black, and other People of Colour (IBPoC).
 They are continually subjected to harassment, discrimination, and violence, rooted in white supremacy and racism.

 BCIT takes the physical and psychological safety of our community very seriously, and has a zero-tolerance policy towards racism and injustice.
 We are committed to providing a learning and working environment that is inclusive and respectful to all, and as such, condemns any and all forms of discrimination and harassment.